nickdoth/7480Report/README.md

 We found that most of these controllers are working in a similar pattern:

+- Accept request from the client, and then
-- First, retrieve some data from a database (e.g. MongoDB) via ORM, then
+- retrieve some data from a database (e.g. MongoDB) via ORM, then
 - if the client is a browser and it wants a page, send a view filling with the data
 - if the client is an mobile app or the `XMLHttpRequest`, send JSON data to the client
 - if error occurs, send an error message in HTML or in JSON format (depends on the client)